TO HELP YOU SOLVE YOUR DOUBTS WE HAVE GROUPED THE Frequently asked questions

 • Is there a phone at the lodge?

-Thank God we do not have a telephone available in our lodge!
-In case of emergency, we could get cell phone signal, only at Posada Amazonas and Refugio Amazonas
+We do not have a telephone available in our lodge.
+In case of emergency, we could get a cell phone signal, only at Posada Amazonas and Refugio Amazonas.
+We do have WIFI, nevertheless, we invite you to enjoy a digital detox.

 • Is laundry available at the lodges?